Probability that $n$ points are in convex position in a general convex polygon: Asymptotic results: A result on tangent limit shapes and polygons

 where $\Sigma_K^{-1}$ given in \Cref{thm:tangency}, corresponds to the matrix associated to the exponential product in \eqref{eq:jpp8}, and $\mathbb{d}_K=\det\left(\Sigma_K^{-1}\right)$ is its determinant.
 We have established the following uniform convergence on every compact set of $\RR_+^{\kappa}\times\RR^{\kappa-1}$ :

 This concludes the first step of our proof. \\ As said in introduction, the uniform integrability is the same as in \cite{Morin}[Theorem 4.1.], so we skip this step and send the reader to \cite{Morin} for the remaining details.
 However, the conclusion of this proof is the same !
-In the end, we obtain that $\omega(n,K)\underset{n\to+\infty}{\longrightarrow}1$, which, with Stirling's formula, yields to